 Tooth decay or traumas are major causes of tooth loss.
 Well, there is nothing to panic about.
 The good news is it can be corrected with restorative options.
-However, a large number of people give up going for treatment and simply survive with the loss.
+However, a large number of people give up going for treatment and simply survive the loss.
 Don’t do this!
-Ignoring to substitute a tooth, could increase the risk of developing more costly problems that may hold up your everyday life.
+Ignoring substituting a tooth, could increase the risk of developing more costly problems that may hold up your everyday life.

 Are you currently missing any of your teeth?
 Consider replacing them right away.
 Still, wondering why?
 This blog intends to explain the dental consequences associated with not replacing missing teeth.

 Dental Effects of Missing a Tooth by Glendale Dentist

 Ignoring replacing a missing tooth (or teeth) is the foremost cause of jaw bone loss.
 Teeth help to support and stimulate the bone of the jaw.
 When you have missing teeth, the bone that previously supported them is no longer stimulated.
 Dental implants include screws that combine with the bone to give maximum strength and support.
 This process also referred to as osseointegration supports the jaw bone as much as it does the observable crown.

 The loss changes the way the upper and lower teeth bite together.
 Bite changes can lead to TMJ problems.
 Besides, it may cause gum recession, tooth sensitivity, and cracked teeth.
 The reason this shifting is injurious to the bite is that teeth endure chewing forces best from an angle that is corresponding to their roots.
 When the tooth leans, the roots also bend.
 Subsequently, the biting force is no longer comparable to the root.
 Biting forces are in nature heavy in order to chew food.
 Giving a heavy force onto a tooth at an improper angle is dreadful.